lbryio/lbry.com/content/faq/how-to-change-email.md

 1. Go to **Passwords and Keys**
 1. Select the **Login** folder
 1. Find **LBRY/auth_token** and right click > Delete to remove it

+## Android
+*(Exact steps may differ slightly)*
+*Before proceeding, please make sure to backup your wallet if there are funds in it*
+1. Go to phone settings
+1. Select Apps/Applications
+1. Scroll down to find `LBRY Browser`
+1. Click on it and select storage.
+Click `Clear data`
+1. Launch the LBRY app.
+It should ask for your new email